 If you have diabetes, you know that it can impact the health of your skin, nerves, kidneys, and other parts of your body.
 Unfortunately, diabetes can also affect your vision because it puts you at risk of developing diabetic retinopathy.
 This condition can cause mild vision problems and may eventually lead to blindness.
 According to the National Eye Institute, diabetic retinopathy is the most common cause of vision loss among people who have diabetes and it is the number one cause of vision impairment and blindness in adults.

-If you have diabetes, please schedule an eye examination with our experienced ophthalmologists at 732-349-5622.
-At Susskind & Almallah Eye Associates, we proudly serve patients in Toms River, Brick, Marlboro, Barnegat, and nearby areas of New Jersey.
+Schedule an eye examination with our experienced ophthalmologists at 732-349-5622.
+At Susskind & Almallah Eye Associates, we proudly serve patients in Toms River, Brick, Manalapan Township, Barnegat, and nearby areas of New Jersey.

 What is Diabetic Retinopathy?

 Diabetic retinopathy is a condition in which high blood sugar causes damage to the blood vessels in the retina.
 This can lead to visual impairment and blindness, though you may not experience any symptoms initially.

 There are two main stages of diabetic retinopathy:

 - Nonproliferative diabetic retinopathy.
 This early stage of the disease occurs when the blood cells in the back of the eye begin to swell.
 Various degrees of swelling are possible, ranging from mild to severe.
 This is the most common stage of the disease.

 - Proliferative diabetic retinopathy.
 This advanced stage occurs when the eye starts to produce abnormal blood vessels.
 These new blood vessels are prone to leaking fluid into your eye which can distort your vision.
 Scar tissue can also develop during this stage, which may later shrink and cause retinal detachment.
 Retinal detachment can lead to permanent vision loss.